27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 ## Installation

-- Download the latest release zip archive from Github and extract to a folder of your choice.
+- Download the [latest release](https://github.com/27shutterclicks/lrdevhisttimestamps/releases/tag/v0.9.9) zip archive from Github and extract to a folder of your choice.
-- Copy the entire DevelopHistoryTimestamps.lrplugin folder to wherever you store your Lightroom plugins.
-A good location is  in a "Lightroom Plugins" folder where the Lightroom catalog file is located.
+- Copy the entire *DevelopHistoryTimestamps.lrplugin* folder to wherever you store your Lightroom plugins.
+A good location is  in a "*Lightroom Plugins*" folder where the Lightroom catalog file is located.
-- In Ligthroom, go to File > Plug-in Manager and click Add.
+- In Ligthroom, go to *File > Plug-in Manager* and click **Add**.
-- Select the DevelopHistoryTimestamps.lrplugin folder u copied, then click Select Folder button.
+- Select the *DevelopHistoryTimestamps.lrplugin* folder u copied, then click **Select Folder** button.

 ## Usage & Features